Partitioning

 Truncate a partition

-To delete all data from the specified partition without dropping the partition itself, you should use the ALTER TABLE command with the TRUNCATE PARTITION clause.
-The following example truncates the partition sales_manual_1_prt_jan2022_2_prt_asia_3_prt_fiction, to which we added the data above:
+To delete all data from the specified partition without dropping the partition itself, you can use the ALTER TABLE command with the TRUNCATE PARTITION clause.
+Starting with ADB 7, you can also truncate partitions directly — in the same way you truncate a regular table, using the TRUNCATE command.

 1. Check that the partition contains data: